quadrat_correlation_matrix#

 label_namestr

-The name of the label to use to calculate the QCM.
+The name of the label used to calculate the QCM.

 populationquery-like, optional